adoptium/installer/linux/README.md

 ### Building for a different architecture

-In order to produce RPMs on an x86_64 build host for the s390x target architecture, use the `--target` switch to `rpm-build` so as to build for a different archicture.
+In order to produce RPMs on an x86_64 build host for the s390x target architecture, use the `--target` switch to `rpm-build` to build for a different architecture.
 Suppose the host architecture is `x86_64` and we want to build for target architecture `s390x`:

 ```shell
 rpmbuild --define "_sourcedir $(pwd)" --define "_specdir $(pwd)" \